psteinb/2024-intro2ml-cern-school-of-computing/README.md

 ## Installation Instructions

 Some dependencies are rather hard to install for this workflow.
-The `requirements.txt` was tested with python `3.11`.
-Python `3.12` works sometimes but not in a reproducible manner.
+The `requirements.txt` was tested with python `3.12`.

 1. create a `venv` by `python -m venv py311 --upgrade-deps`
 2. setup that `venv` by `source py311/bin/activate`